Gabriel-Dalton/Mailto-Link-Generator/README.md

+Here's how you can explain the project on GitHub to make it understandable for others who might want to use it, contribute, or provide feedback:

+---

-Mailto Link Generator
+# Mailto Link Generator

-Overview
+## Overview

-The Mailto Link Generator is a simple but powerful web tool designed to help developers, content creators, and anyone working with HTML.
+The **Mailto Link Generator** is a simple but powerful web tool designed to help developers, content creators, and anyone working with HTML.
 This tool automatically converts plain email addresses within a block of HTML code into `mailto` links, which can be clicked to open the user's default email client.

 ### Key Features